 Project CHANGE currently delivers its variety of services:

 As with all other programs under CAPCO’s case management services, Project CHANGE programs offer non-judgmental and client-centered attention.
-The project would like to emphasize:
+Our Prevention Team Leader would like to emphasize:

 We understand that change is a process, not an event!